-A Tree Preservation order (TPO) is a written order which makes it an offence to cut down, top, lop, uproot, wilfully damage, or destroy a tree protected by the order without our permission.
+A Tree Preservation Order (TPO) is a written order which makes it an offence to cut down, top, lop, uproot, wilfully damage or destroy a tree protected by the order without our permission.

-We use TPOs to protect trees that have a significant visual impact on the environment, including individual trees, groups of trees, and those in defined areas or woodlands.
+We use TPOs to protect trees that have a significant visual impact on the environment, including individual trees, groups of trees and those in defined areas or woodlands.

-Works to trees covered by a TPO
+Carrying out works to trees covered by a TPO

 In most circumstances, if you want to fell or prune a protected tree, you must apply for permission.
-Application forms are available from the planning portal.

-In some circumstances, we may allow pruning or removal to accommodate development, but the TPO means we can control any works and arrange new planting to replace trees that are removed.
+In some circumstances we may allow pruning or removal to accommodate development, but the TPO means we can control any works and arrange new planting to replace trees that are removed.

 If you deliberately damage or destroy a protected tree, you could be liable to fines of up to £20,000 via the Magistrates Court, or unlimited fines via the Crown Court.
 You could also be fined if you cause or permit such work.

 Reporting works to a protected tree without permission

 If you become aware of anyone pruning or felling a protected tree without permission, please contact us online or call our enforcement team on (01226) 773555.